algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 -->

+To the best of my knowledge, this is a significant improvement over the existing [approaches](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf).
 As before, we are using Clang 10 targeting a Zen 2 CPU, but the relative performance improvements should approximately transfer to other platforms, including Arm-based chips.
-To the best of my knowledge, this is a significant improvement over all the existing [approaches](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf).

 <!--